 Focuses Your Mind – Yoga encourages a mindful state, helping you to feel relaxed and calm reducing stress levels.

-A drop-in hot yoga class is £15 a session.
+A drop-in hot yoga class is £13 a session or £8 in Off peak hours (9am-5pm Mon-Fri).
 The price can be greatly reduced by purchasing a membership or class pack.
 For more details regarding the memberships and class packs and introductory offers we currently display, please check out our membership page for more details.

 Bookable online?
 Yes

 For now, due to Covid we will not be providing mats, straps and blocks.
 You will therefore be required to bring your own.

 A hot yoga towel to prevent slipping in hot and warm classes.